hoopdad/bendlang/README.md

 ## Install

-I am running this through WSL2 on Windows 11.
-It is likely that other platforms have similar but different procedures.
+I am running this through WSL2 on Windows 11, on a laptop with an Intel i5 processor and an NVidia RTX-2050 graphics card.
+It is likely that other platforms have similar but different installation procedures and different hardware configurations give different results.

  - Install the NVIDIA CUDA toolkit.
 Reference [NVidia's CUDA site](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local)
 ```